Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 I’m studying Computer Science and Statistics, and I wanted to explore what the future job market might look like for someone with my skill set.
 This dataset of data and tech job postings gave me a realistic way to investigate questions like:

 - How do salaries compare between different roles and locations?
-- How available are remove or hybrid positions?
+- How available are remote or hybrid positions?
 - Which technical skills are most in demand?
 - What's the split between junior, mid, and senior roles?

-This project demonstrates the following essential data analytics skills:
+#### This project demonstrates the following essential data analytics skills:

+- Cleaning and transforming messy data
 - Building a repeatable SQL based workflow
-- Cleaning and transforming messy data
 - Performing exploratory data analysis in Python & Excel
 - Creating interactive visualisations with Power BI that communicate clearly communicate insights for a non-technical audience